Date of Last Revision

 By pursuing this project, I intend to gain a broader understanding of the organization of the vertebrate retina and the basis of the nervous tissue regeneration.
 Specifically, using a model species such as the zebrafish, I hope to learn how N-cadherin exerts its function on the optic nerve regeneration.
 Also, this research topic has much potential for the medical research field, since it may provide us with insight into reasons why fish can successfully regenerate their optic nerves while the mammals including humans cannot.
 Results from this study may help us develop therapeutic strategies (e.g. supply synthetic N-cadherin or its interacting molecules to patients with optic nerve injuries) to help eye and/or optic nerve regeneration in mammals.
 Results of this project will be presented as a poster at local scientific meetings (e.g. UA Annual Undergraduate Research Symposium) and/or in a peer-reviewed publication in a scientific journal in the field.

 Forkapa, Kristin N. Ms., "Pcdh19 Expression in Normal and Regenerating Adult Zebrafish Retinas" (2015).
-Honors Research Projects.
+Williams Honors College, Honors Research Projects.
 130.